fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 - A Node Networking key is Ed25519 used for the speed and performance of the network communications
 - Account Owner keys are based on secp256k1, which corresponds to an Ethereum Address

-Transactions can be signed by the Account Owner and Node identities.
+Transactions can be signed by the Account Owner—an Ethereum key (secp256k1) owned by the user on an external wallet and initially required to bridge assets from L2—and Node identities

-Node Networking with Narwhal utilizes the Node Network key, as Ed25519 is much more efficient when dealing with a single signature instead of aggregated signatures.
+Node Networking with Narwhal utilizes the Node Network key (Ed25519) is much more efficient when dealing with a single signature instead of aggregated signatures.

-The Account Owner (secp256k1) is an Ethereum key the user has and uses on an external wallet.
-It's required to initially bridge assets from L2.
-Although, a node doesn't need this key on its server to function.

 ## Content addressability and verifiability

 The way content is handled, stored and distributed defines how trustworthy's a protocol.
-Some of the primitives to achieve it has roots in immutability, verification, the Semantic Web and Linked Data.
+Some of the primitives to achieve it has roots in immutability, verification, the semantic web and linked data.

 When you use Fleek Network, you either hint about data packed into a format called a Content Archive (CAR) or an existing CID of a CAR file, which hash addresses are unique and universally addressable.
 The network never stores data, only a cache layer to existing storage as origins.
 For example, on `HTTP PUT` we're just telling the network that there's some origin it should care about and cache.